adrianhall/adrianhall.github.io/_posts/2017-08-11-integrating-react-native-typescript-mobx.md

 ## Next Steps

 Now that I have the MobX store working, I am going to move onto getting the two-pane version of the application working.
 I’ll show this in the next article.
-Until then, my code is available on [my GitHub repository](https://github.com/adrianhall/masterdetailtemplate/tree/20170811).